patt-h/spring-boot-academic-calendar/README.md

 Alternatively you can add new events directly in MySQL.
 Keep in mind that first and last name of lecturer has to be in database - you can't add event with employee that not exists in database.

 To delete or edit an event, just click directly on it.
 You can change every detail, then click `Edytuj` button, or click `Usuń` button to delete event from database.
-This app has drag-and-drop support, so if you want to change only time when event occurs, just click on it and drag anywhere you want.
+This app has drag-and-drop support, so if you want to change time when event occurs, just click on it and drag anywhere you want.

 Non-admin users (employees) can add, edit and delete theirs consultations.
 It works the same as adding events for admins.